Wasp: As pests

 Social wasps are considered pests when they become excessively common, or nest close to buildings.
 People are most often stung in late summer and early autumn, when wasp colonies stop breeding new workers; the existing workers search for sugary foods and are more likely to come into contact with humans.
 Wasp nests made in or near houses, such as in roof spaces, can present a danger as the wasps may sting if people come close to them.
 Stings are usually painful rather than dangerous, but in rare cases, people may suffer life-threatening anaphylactic shock.
+Wasps are generally perceived negatively, and according to a 2018 study, the most common words that came to mind for wasps were "sting", "annoying" and "dangerous".
+This is mostly due to a lack of public knowledge about the useful roles that wasps play.
+The study found a lack of research on wasps compared to bees, which is stalling efforts to develop conservation efforts for threatened species.

 In horticulture

 Some species of parasitic wasp, especially in groups such as Aphelinidae, Braconidae, Mymaridae, and Trichogrammatidae, are exploited commercially to provide biological control of insect pests.
 One of the first species to be used was Encarsia formosa, a parasitoid of a range of species of whitefly.
 It entered commercial use in the 1920s in Europe, was overtaken by chemical pesticides in the 1940s, and again received interest from the 1970s.
 Encarsia is being tested in greenhouses to control whitefly pests of tomato and cucumber, and to a lesser extent of aubergine (eggplant), flowers such as marigold, and strawberry.
 Several species of parasitic wasp are natural predators of aphids and can help to control them.
 For instance, Aphidius matricariae is used to control the peach-potato aphid.

 Encarsia formosa, a parasitoid, is sold commercially for biological control of whitefly, an insect pest of tomato and other horticultural crops.